Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 • performing physical exercise for the first time;

-• shoes that cause inconvenience;
+• shoes that cause discomfort;

-• low density of bone tissue;
+• low bone tissue density;

-• low or high body fat;
+• low or high body fat content;

 • unbalanced diet;

-• pathology of the endocrine system;
+• pathologies of the endocrine system;

 • taking medications containing hormones or anabolic steroids for a long time;

-• irregular menstrual cycle in women or menopause.
+• Irregular menstrual cycle in women or menopause.

 Symptoms and diagnosis